Lurker (film): Plot

-Matthew accompanies Oliver and his friends on tour, during which Oliver makes several failed attempts to retrieve the hard drive on which Matthew is keeping the footage of the encounter.
-Oliver attempts to convince Matthew that he truly sees him as a friend and deleting the footage is necessary to eliminate any tension between them, but Matthew argues that the pressure is pushing him to be a better artist and that Matthew is his first true friend because he isn’t simply a yes man.
+Matthew accompanies Oliver and his friends on tour, despite their visible discomfort, during which Oliver makes several failed attempts to retrieve the hard drive on which Matthew is keeping the footage of the encounter.
+Oliver also becomes disturbed by Matthew's increasingly invasive behaviour towards him.
+During a private recording session, Oliver attempts to convince Matthew that he truly sees him as a friend and deleting the footage is necessary to eliminate any tension between them.
+Matthew sees through this, refusing to be shut out again, and argues that the pressure is pushing him to be a better artist, which he knows Oliver deeply wants, and that Matthew is his first true friend because he isn’t simply a yes man.

 Eventually, Oliver’s friends stop their tour bus in a desolate area and begin beating Matthew, allowing Oliver to access the hard drive.
 However, as he’s searching through it, he is able to see edited footage of the documentary Matthew has been filming during the tour, and appears to reconsider.
 Sometime later, Matthew’s documentary premieres at a film festival to an enthusiastic crowd, who applaud both him and Oliver together onstage.
-After Oliver answers questions, an aspiring photographer in the audience asks Matthew how he got to where he was.
-The film ends in the middle of him stammering to answer the question.
+After Oliver answers questions, a young photographer in the audience tells Matthew he admires him and wants to be just like him, asking, "What do I have to do?"
+The film ends before he can answer.